 To complement lectures that introduce the course content, seminars and group-based activities allow you to explore subjects, policies and practices in greater detail.
-Tutorials give you the opportunity to clarify your understanding of the topics we cover in lectures and seminars, while we use case studies, practical scenarios and role-playing to help you apply your newly acquired knowledge and theory to real-life problems, and gain valuable insights into health and social care practice.
-You’ll also have the chance to develop your practical skills in our clinical skills laboratory, and we encourage you to use our extensive online learning resources to support your self-directed learning.
+Tutorials help clarify your understanding of the topics we cover in lectures and seminars.
+At the same time, we use case studies, practical scenarios and role-playing to help you apply your newly acquired knowledge and theory to real-life problems and gain valuable insights into health and social care practice.
+You’ll also have the chance to develop your practical skills in our clinical skills laboratory.
+We encourage you to use our extensive online learning resources to support your self-directed learning.

 In addition, we offer masterclasses with practitioners from the health and social care sector, plus insightful sessions with guest speakers who either provide or use health and social care services.

 Our assessment methods are designed to reflect what may one day be required of you in a health and social care setting.
-For example, the course requires you to submit written reports, give presentations, develop your practice portfolio, analyse care plans and review relevant literature, and analyse complex cases and discuss how to manage change.
-Meanwhile, we expect you to write essays and reflective accounts, take practical and written tests, and play an active part in group discussions.
-Some assessments contribute to your final module marks, while others are designed to help you identify your strengths and weaknesses, and help you identify where you need extra support from course tutors.
+For example, the course requires you to submit written reports, give presentations, develop your practice portfolio, analyse care plans and review relevant literature, analyse complex cases and discuss how to manage change.
+Meanwhile, we expect you to write essays and reflective accounts, take practical and written tests, and participate in group discussions.
+Some assessments contribute to your final module marks.
+In contrast, others are designed to help you identify your strengths and weaknesses, and help you identify where you need extra support from course tutors.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.